jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99 - leftovers.md

 There's nothing rational or moral about staying an extra of the Industrial Age.
 A ruling philosophy is only worth following if it facilitates evolution; and Left/Right philosophies, and the era of mass-production, no longer do that.

+## Mass Collaboration

+As mentioned above, since digital property doesn't expire, and it can be shared with anyone in the world, all of us can stop competiting to mass-produce the same old products.
+Instead we can continually add to a single source of truth for anything can be digitized.
+From car designs, educational courses, to computer programs.